-First Blood follows John Rambo, a former soldier in Vietnam who is now a drifter in search of one of his old army pals.
-The people of a small village don’t take kindly to Rambo, however, as the local police arrest and harass him.
-The thus far docile Rambo decides that enough is enough and uses his special forces training to escape the cells and flee to the woods, where he wages war on the entire police force.
+First Blood follows John Rambo, a Vietnam veteran searching for one of his old army pals.
+The people of a small town don’t take kindly to Rambo, however, as the local police arrest and harass him.
+The thus far docile Rambo decides that enough is enough and uses his special forces training to escape the police cells and flee to the woods, where he wages war on the entire police force.

 While Rambo is often considered one of the greatest action heroes, First Blood is also a very sensitive look at a character and at the effects of war.
 It’s violent, and there’s certainly the enjoyment in watching violence that’s typical of action films, but it also doesn’t glorify it and is primarily character driven.
-Rambo’s emotional breakdown in the final act is particularly poignant, and a rare occurrence in the action genre.
+Rambo’s emotional breakdown in the final act is particularly poignant, and a rare sign of male vulnerability in the genre.

 But maybe he didn’t, maybe I just missed the point of the original.
 Maybe it’s not against war and violence, only the response of America to Vietnam veterans.
 It may be a kind of revenge film: the police attack Rambo so he attacks them.
 Or it may be a warning: treat veterans this way and you might get what’s coming to you.
-Or it might simply be trying to show the position Rambo is forced into.
-Either way, this doesn’t have the same rigorous anti-war message, and would be consistent with subsequent films.
+Whatever your interpretation, it’s possible it lacks an anti-war message, and is therefore consistent with subsequent films.

 If Rambo is only traumatised through his violent urges being deprived of an outlet then he isn’t the broken soul he appears to be.
-He may actually just be a person for whom war has become a way of life, in which case it seems perfectly reasonable that he would return to this situation later in life.
+He may actually just be a person for whom war has become a way of life, in which case it seems perfectly reasonable that he would revert to type when the situation presents itself.
 The trauma Rambo seems to have experienced in First Blood would seem to be a deterrent for him returning to conflict, as he does in the sequels, but if First Blood wasn’t saying war is generally bad, only America’s response to it, this problem goes away.